Phone & video interviews

-Quick tip: for a skype interview using your laptop, elevate your laptop above desk level so your interviewers have a level view of your face, not a view from underneath with you looking downward.
+Quick tip: for a video interview using your laptop, elevate your laptop above desk level so your interviewer has a level view of your face, not a view from underneath with you looking downward.

 Some employers use phone calls for a basic pre-screening of candidates before offering interviews.